 Herbal Education – Educator Resources

 In order to teach your kids, you’ll need to engage in your own herbal education.
 With your busy schedule, I suggest you start online with our affiliate Herbal Academy of New England.
 They have a beginners herbal course and an intermediate herbal course, if you already have a little bit of experience.
-For the month of January, they’re offering a FREE online course – what a wonderful way to star the New Year!
-Click below for more information.

 If you’re like me, you’re going to want to preview some courses and you can do that here: Preview Lesson from the Introductory Herbal Course